ndouglas/docker-beets/README.md

 # docker-beets
-A simple Beets container for Docker.
+A simple Beets image for Docker.